-2023 - 2024 HANDBOOK Dear Families,
+2024 - 2025 HANDBOOK Dear Families,

-Welcome to the 2023-2024 school year!
+Welcome to the 2024-2025 school year!
 I hope you have had a fabulous summer and are ready for a great year!!
-I am honored to be serving as the Principal of Highland Schools for the second year.
-This year we welcome two new people in teaching positions as well as a couple of new faces to our paraprofessional team.
+I am honored to be serving as the Principal of Highland Schools for the third year.
+This year we welcome a new person to our science teaching position and welcome all other staff back to our building for another year!
 This new school year brings the promise of a renewed dedication, focus, and energy to the mission of teaching and learning.